gsundeep-tech/notes/docs/ds_and_algo/binary_search.md

 # Variations of Binary Search
 In the one dimensional array, we can observe the following patterns of binary search
+1. Single Value Comparison
    1. Index of a key
    2. Index the left most key (or first target key) if duplicates are present
    3. Index the right most Key (or last target key) if duplicates are present
    4. Index of the least element greater than key
    5. Index of the greatest element lesser than key
+2. Two Values Comparison
+   1. Peaks in the given Array

-## 1. Index of a key
+## 1.1 Index of a key

 use the basic syntax to find the key